rmnldwg/nerdyversary/README.md

 ```
 $ nerdyversary -d 2012-12-21 -s 2023-01-01 -e 2024-01-01 --format pipe --factor-lim 4 --max-power 3
 ```
-will yield the following table:
+will yield a markdown table that renders into the following:

 | Date         |   Days |   Years | Expression                     |
 |:-------------|-------:|--------:|:-------------------------------|